 If you are closing your oldest credit card, you will lose the age of credit.
 Therefore, if you don't have other cards that have been open for a while, consider keeping the card.

 Q. What if I downgrade a card with a high annual fee to a no fee card?
 Will I get the sign up bonus for the new card?

 First, consider the benefits of the card with an annual fee.
 There are many travel rewards cards that are worth keeping just for the benefits alone.
 Chase Sapphire Reserve has a high annual fee but it comes with awesome benefits, like annual travel credit, travel delay insurance, and Priority Pass airport lounges membership.
 Well worth it for someone who travels a lot.

 If you decide you don't want to keep the card with an annual fee, downgrading it, rather than closing the account might be the best solution.
 When you downgrade, or exchange a premium card for a card with no annual fee, you are not eligible for a new card member bonus.
 There's also no application, no credit pull, and no wondering if you will be approved for a new card.
-For example, you can downgrade Chase Sapphire Preferred Card ($95 annual fee after the first year) to Chase Freedom.
+For example, you can downgrade Chase Sapphire Preferred Card ($95 annual fee) to Chase Freedom.

 When you downgrade, you keep the age of account and your credit limit–two important factors in your credit score.